How to Get Rid of Halitosis or Bad Breath?

 • Get a prophylactic scaling done by a dentist every six months.

-• It is necessary to get special care and follow up in the case of medically compromised patients like diabetes, kidney failure, etc.
+• It is necessary to get special care and follow-up in the case of medically compromised patients with diabetes, kidney failure, etc.

-• Ensure you clean your dentures and other removable oral prostheses daily.
+• Ensure cleaning the dentures and other removable oral prostheses daily.

 • Restore oral health by treating problems like xerostomia and filling of carious teeth.